Giving Tuesday 2024 | Veterinarians Without Borders

 GT image

-This Giving Tuesday, you can make a life-saving difference by purchasing essential veterinary equipment for our no-cost clinic—and have your gift matched*:
+This Giving Tuesday, you can make a life-saving difference by providing essential vet care, spay/neuter programs and equipment for our no-cost clinic—and have your gift matched*:

 • $25 provides vital vaccines for one dog or cat, protecting them from preventable diseases.